Mathilde Tantot Flaunts Flawless Figure In Barely There Thong And Graphic T-Shirt

 “Baby don’t die, socks on a bathtub are dangerous,” another worried fan added.

 The model’s revealing shots came just two days after she shared another post of her pert booty on March 4.
-Mathilde sent her fans’ hearts racing around the world as she sported a tiny, white, high-waisted thong while doing laundry, per The Inquisitr.
-The post received more than 560,000 likes.
+Mathilde sent her fans’ hearts racing when she sported a tiny white, high-waisted thong while doing laundry, per The Inquisitr.
+That post received more than 560,000 likes.